ros2/design/articles/ros2_access_control_policies.md

 ### `<profiles>` Tag

-Encapsulates a sequence of unique profiles.
+Encapsulates a sequence of unique profiles and designated metadata.
-This method of nesting sequences allows for additional tags to be extended to the `<context>` root.
+This method of nesting sequences allows for additional tags to be extended to the `<context>` root, as well as associating particular metadata or constraints to the contained profile elements.

+Attributes:
+- **type**: Specifies the transport type of profiles and metadata

 ### `<profile>` Tag